scala/docs.scala-lang/tutorials/tour/basics.md

 var add3 = add // This does not compile either.
 ```

-Methods can take multiple parameter groups.
+Methods can take multiple parameter lists.

 ```
 def addThenMultiply(x: Int, y: Int)(multiplier: Int): Int = (x + y) * multiplier
 println(addThenMultiply(1, 2)(3)) // 9
 ```

-Or no parameter groups at all.
+Or no parameter lists at all.

 ```
 def name: String = System.getProperty("name")